semgrep/bento/README.md

 Bento is a free and opinionated toolkit for gradually adopting linters[¹](https://en.wikipedia.org/wiki/Lint_(software)) and program analysis[²](https://en.wikipedia.org/wiki/Program_analysis) in your codebase.
 Be the bug-squashing advocate your team needs but (maybe) doesn’t deserve.

-- **Find bugs that matter.** Bento automatically enables and configures relevant analysis based on your dependencies and frameworks, and it will [never report style-related issues](https://blog.r2c.dev/posts/three-things-your-linter-shouldnt-tell-you/).
-You won’t painstakingly configure your tooling.
-- **Get started immediately.** Bento doesn’t force you to fix all your preexisting issues today.
-Instead, you can archive them and address them incrementally when it makes sense for your project.
-- **Go fast.** Bento installs in 5 seconds and self-configures in less than 30.
-Its tools check your code in parallel, not sequentially.

-Bento includes [checks written by r2c](#bento-checks) and curated from [Bandit](https://pypi.org/project/bandit/), [ESLint](https://eslint.org/), [Flake8](https://pypi.org/project/flake8/), and their plugins.
-It runs on your local machine and never sends your code anywhere or to anyone.
+- **Finds bugs that matter.** Bento runs its [own checks](#bento-checks) and OSS tools to catch actual bugs.
+It never reports style-related issues and its checks are chosen based on performance across the PyPI and npm ecosystems.
+- **Doesn't disrupt your workflow.** Unlike other tools you won’t have to fix existing bugs to adopt Bento.
+It takes 30 seconds to get started and coding again.
+- **Delightfully fast.** Bento runs its tools in parallel, not sequentially, on the code you’ve changed.
+Its jobs run entirely locally when you commit your code.

 <p align="center">
     <img src="https://web-assets.r2c.dev/bento-demo.gif" width="100%" alt="Demonstrating Bento running in a terminal"/>